1mdarwin/drw9/modules/contrib/blazy/docs/README.md

 ***
 ## <a name="lightboxes"> </a>LIGHTBOXES
 All lightbox integrations are optional.
 Meaning if the relevant modules and or libraries are not present, nothing will show up under `Media switch` option.
+Except for the new default **Flybox** since 2.17.

 Clear cache if they do not appear as options due to being permanently cached.

 Most lightboxes, not all, supports (responsive) image, (local|remote) video.
 Known lightboxes which has supports for Responsive image:
-Colorbox, Magnific popup, Slick Lightbox, Splidebox, Blazy PhotoSwipe.
+* Colorbox, Magnific popup, Slick Lightbox, Splidebox, Blazy PhotoSwipe.
-Magnific Popup/ Splidebox also supports picture.
+* Magnific Popup/ Splidebox also supports picture.
-Splidebox also supports AJAX contents.
+* Splidebox also supports AJAX contents.
-Others might not.
+* Others might not.

+### Blazy has two builtin minimal lightboxes:
+* **Blazybox**, seen at Intense, IO Browser, Slick Browser, ElevateZoomPlus, etc. Normally used as a fallback when the lightbox doesn't support multimedia.
+* **Flybox**, a non-disruptive lightbox aka picture in picture window, as an option under Media Switcher since 2.17.
+It was meant for (remote) video, audio, soundcloud, not images.
+Best with non grid elements to allow viewers browsing the rest of page while watching videos, or listening to audios, as in picture in picture mode.
+Please create an issue to sponsor the potentials.
+  **Potentials**:
+  + Auto-pop/flyout the Flybox when the element is visible like for ads, etc.
+  + Merge Flybox with Zooming, ElevateZoomPlus, and other lightboxes.

 ### Lightbox requirements
 * Colorbox, PhotoSwipe, etc. requires both modules and their libraries present.